Charging your EV

 DC Fast Charging

 These charging stations can recharge an EV in less than an hour.
-This option is available along traffic corridors and at public stations.
+This option is available along traffic corridors and at Rocky Mountain Power public stations in Utah and other areas.
 There are different types of connectors for charging: CHAdeMO, SAE J1772 or Tesla Supercharger.

 Charging Type Voltage Time to Charge